Cindy Wilson Of The B-52s On Her ‘Favorite Meeting’ With Dolly Parton, As Told To One Of The Foo Fighters

-It has been over 40 years since the Athens, Georgia group known as the B-52s formed, leading to worldwide hits like “Love Shack,” “Roam,” “Private Idaho” and “Rock Lobster.”
+It has been over 40 years since the Athens, Georgia, group known as the B-52s formed, leading to worldwide hits like “Love Shack,” “Roam,” “Private Idaho” and “Rock Lobster.”
 The band has taken breaks over the years, but 2008 brought a new studio album Funplex, while founding members Kate Pierson and Cindy Wilson have also been active as solo artists.
-Currently promoting her debut full-length solo effort, Change — as released by the Kill Rock Stars record label — Wilson recently appeared on the Walking the Floor podcast.
+Currently promoting her debut full-length solo effort, Change — to be released by the Kill Rock Stars record label on December 1 — Wilson recently appeared on the Walking the Floor podcast.

 While Walking the Floor host Chris Shiflett is primarily known for his work in the hard rock band the Foo Fighters — and for playing with punk rock acts like No Use For A Name and Me First & The Gimme Gimmes before joining the Foos — his podcast is known to be country-centric.
 Early into his conversation with Wilson, Shiflett jokingly said that she was a big fan of country music, given that the B-52s are assumed to be primarily influenced by punk, funk, disco and R&B. Wilson answered that “I do like country, but I like the old country.”